keepaliveit-staging/staging.keepaliveit.co.uk/_pages/development-team-formation-and-developer-onboarding.markdown

 Conflict resolution

-We can suggest the right tools and processes for your
+We can suggest the right tools and processes for your software development needs.

+We can design solutions for Windows, Linus, or Mac operating systems.
+With our tried and tested workflow solutions, we have seen an improvement to development teams working across multiple operating systems simultaenously, where before this caused many conflicts and confusions in the team.

+### Cost of our Development Team formation and developer onboarding services

 {% include industry-consultation.md %}